By Zach Kratzsch | July 19, 2019 | Why Washing Your Clothes is Hurting The Ocean

 So what can you do to fix it?

-A brighter future depends on the adoption of more sustainable options and practices such as being careful of what kinds of substances we dump down the drain and our washing machines because eventually they will end up back into us. we also need to cut down on how many clothes we buy per year because An estimated 2,700 liters goes into making one cotton shirt, according to a blog on Wri.org thats enough water for a person to drink for a year.
+A brighter future depends on the adoption of more sustainable options and practices such as being careful of what kinds of substances we dump down the drain and our washing machines because eventually they will end up back into us. we also need to cut down on how many clothes we buy per year because An estimated 2,700 liters goes into making one cotton shirt, according to a blog on Wri.org thats enough water for a person to drink for over 2 years .
 Even switching to organic and biodegradable fibers such those made from Hemp and organic cottons that consume less water we need to do more.
 We also need to put an end to "Fast fashion" by making sure our clothes are the highest quality possible so that they last longer and we don't need to buy as many of them and wear them more than once.
 We also need to put an end to synthetic fibers and start reusing previously owned clothing thats made with natural fibers if we are to truly begin creating a brighter future.

 To bring more solutions to the world i am proud to announce my brand Stupid Apparel is now converting all of our designs over to the highest quality Hemp and organic cotton blends we could find.
 All of our inks biodegradable and every design gives 10% of proceeds to a charity relating to its graphic.
 It took me some time getting things started because i wanted to be sure our brand is creating more of a positive impact than a negative one.
 It is up to us as consumers to choose what kind of future we want to support with the products we buy.